 Our Board

-In 2024, she joined the Give an Hour, a national mental health non-profit, as the Director of Strategic Relationships and spend most of her time now on the road- traveling the country upskilling individuals ranging from members of the military, persons with rare diseases, survivors of mass violence and human made crimes.
+In 2024, she joined the Give an Hour, a national mental health non-profit, as the Director of Strategic Relationships and spends most of her time now on the road- traveling the country upskilling individuals ranging from members of the military, people with rare diseases, survivors of mass violence and human made crimes.

 In her spare time, Julie runs to the mountains to sit by a fire and explore the surrounding landscape.
 She is the proud mom of two strong adult women and deeply invested in building the next generation of community leaders.